College of Law

 The Great Lakes Water Conference

-The Legal Institute of the Great Lakes sponsors and annual Great Lakes Water Conference each fall on water issues of importance to the Great Lakes region and the nation.
+The Legal Institute of the Great Lakes sponsors an annual Great Lakes Water Conference each fall on water issues of importance to the Great Lakes region and the nation.
 Past conferences have focused on the Clean Water Act, climate migration, public health and water, and much more.
 Learn more

-Last Updated: 4/28/25
+Last Updated: 10/28/25